Fauna vs DynamoDB

 AWS DynamoDB was developed in response to the success of Apache Cassandra.
 The Cassandra database was originally open sourced and abandoned by Facebook in 2008.
 My team at Twitter contributed extensively to it alongside the team from Rackspace that eventually became DataStax.

 DynamoDB and Cassandra both focused on two things: high availability and low latency.
-To achieve this, their initial releases sacrificed everything else one might value from traditional operational databases like PostgreSQL or even MongoDB: transactionality, schema, database normalization or document modeling, indexes, foreign keys, even the idea of a query planner itself.
+To achieve this, their initial releases sacrificed everything else one might value from traditional operational databases like PostgreSQL: transactionality, database normalization, document modeling, indexes, foreign keys, and even a query planner.
 DynamoDB did improve on the original Dynamo architecture by making single-key writes serializable and dropping the baroque CRDT reconciliation scheme, and on Cassandra by having a somewhat more humane API.

 Within a DynamoDB region, each data partition is replicated three times.
 Durability is guaranteed by requiring synchronous majority commits on writes.
-Consistency is only enforced within a single partition, which in practice, means a single document, because partition boundaries cannot be directly managed.
+Consistency is only enforced within a single partition which, in practice, means a single document since partition boundaries can not be directly managed.
 Writes always go through a leader replica first; reads can come from any replica in eventually-consistent mode, or the leader replica in strongly consistent mode.

 - Tables, of course, are tables.

 - Replication to other regions is implemented by creating additional tables that asynchronously apply changes from a per-replica, row-based changelog.